Greenbrier (Great Smoky Mountains): Life in Greenbrier

 Robert Parke of the University of Buffalo visited Greenbrier in the 1920s, and later wrote about his visit in his university's newspaper:

 We were slowly penetrating the great range within a few miles of the North Carolina border, passing cornfields so steep that we wondered how they could be cultivated, bouncing past old-time log cabins built of hand-hewn timber, and waving to unbelievably large numbers of silent children who watched amid the barking of their dogs as strangers went by.
 We stopped by a cabin and inquired of an aged woman who sat leaning back in a homemade hickory chair with her feet on the rail, how far it was to Greenbriar, which had been designated to us as the end of the trail that could be traversed by four wheels.

 Like the Sugarlands to the west, Greenbrier was a largely isolated community until the early 20th century.
 The valley's economy was based on subsistence farming, with most farms ranging in size from 50 to 100 acre, part of which was woodland.
 Most families lived in one-room log cabins surrounded by grassless yards and a paling fence, although modern-looking frame houses began to replace log structures when saw mills arrived in the area around 1900.
 Most farms included a barn, corn crib, smokehouse, springhouse, and a small orchard.
 Some of the wealthier families owned their own grist mill.
 As game was plentiful, many farmers supplemented their income by hunting and trapping.

 The residents of Greenbrier were largely pro-Union during the Civil War, although most tried to avoid the conflict altogether.
 A small force led by Confederate commander William Holland Thomas passed through Greenbrier while fleeing to North Carolina after being chased out of Gatlinburg.
-On the way, they inflicted minor amounts of damage to the farms of known Union supporters.
+On the way, they inflicted minor damage to the farms of known Union supporters.

 Shortly after the war, Greenbrier resident Perry Shults claimed to have discovered gold and silver at the headwaters of Porters Creek.
 In 1867, Shults received a charter from the Sevier County Silver, Copper, Lead, and Zinc Company for his find, and Shults began a low-key mining operation in the area.
 It was later discovered that Shults was producing counterfeit silver coins, and Shults fled west when the Secret Service opened an investigation.
 The location of Shults' mine (or if it existed at all) is unknown.

-Most all small communities in the Greenbrier area had at least one general store.
+Most small communities in the Greenbrier area had at least one general store.
 Greenbrier residents would typically trade chickens, eggs, and animal furs for clothing, salt, pepper, coal oil, and medicine.
 As roads improved in the late 19th century, Greenbrier farmers could haul excess crops to Knoxville.
 These crops were typically corn or potatoes.
 Others dug ginseng, which was plentiful in the Smokies at the time, while others used their excess corn to make moonshine.
-Bill Cardwell, who lived in the northern part of Greenbrier in the early 20th century, was said to have regularly sold moonshine to the Sheriff of Sevier County.
+Bill Cardwell, who lived in the northern part of Greenbrier in the early 20th century, was said to have regularly sold moonshine to the sheriff of Sevier County.